 CMCS – Center for Mindfulness and Contemplative Studies

-This and other Contemplative Studies posts are a also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch
+This and other Contemplative Studies posts are also available on Twitter @MindfulResearch

 Tran MAQ, Vo-Thanh T, Soliman M, Ha AT, Van Pham M. Could mindfulness diminish mental health disorders?
 The serial mediating role of self-compassion and psychological well-being.
 Curr Psychol.
 2022 Aug 3:1-14. doi: 10.1007/s12144-022-03421-3.
 Epub ahead of print.
 PMID: 35967505; PMCID: PMC9362435.